 - Avoiding sleeping in wide beds.

 Buddhists need to follow Pratimoksha or certain rules and regulations to move to the right path.
 The monastic order or sangha needs to live by the three jewels and also practice all the teachings laid down by Buddha.
 The lay practices that Buddhists need to follow worshipping Stupas which further gave rise to various ritualistic and devotional practices as laid down by Buddhism.

 The Buddhist texts are a religious part of the Buddhist tradition.
 The Buddhist texts were a part of the Buddhist monastics which were passed down orally and then written down in manuscripts during the Indo-Aryan period.
 These Buddhist texts were further translated into Tibetan and Chinese to propagate the teachings around them.

 Buddhist texts are divided into different categories.
 These are further written down in different methods, languages, and writing methods.
 They are written and memorized to copy texts.
 The Tripitaka of the Pali Canon, Mahayana Sutras, and the Tibetan Book of the Dead is Buddhism’s major texts.
 These are the three major non-canonical texts of Buddhism.
 The Pali Canon translates to “the word of Buddha” which contains all information about Buddha’s discourses.
 The Pali Canon also consists part of the teachings of Buddha’s pupils.

 Most Important Buddhism Sites

 The monasteries and temples are essential for Buddhists.
-Bodh Gaya, where Buddha achieved Enlightenment are the main Buddhist sites.
+Bodh Gaya, where Buddha achieved Enlightenment is the main Buddhist site.
 The Mahabodhi Temple in Bodh Gaya houses the Bodhi Tree where Buddha achieved Enlightenment and became Gautama Buddha.